The Soldier's Details

 - Petamboran Cemetery, British Section, Grave No 47

-Robert Walker was Taken on Strength from Northam to Woodside Camp SA, 5 October 1941.
+Bob Walker enlisted AIF 6 August 1941 and was Taken on Strength from Northam to Woodside Camp SA, 5 October 1941.
+He became reinforcement to Headquarters Company No. 3 Platoon.

-He was AWL from ‘Aquitania’ after putting down anchor in Gauge Roads off Fremantle.
-He was also amongst about 90 men who were unable to re-board the ship before it sailed fore Singapore the following day on 16th January 1942.
+He undertook training at Woodside then Darwin where he departed with 2/4th to sail via Sydney, Perth to Singapore.
+Their transport ship ‘Aquitania’ put down anchor in Gauge Roads off Fremantle on the morning of 15 Jan 1942.
+Bob was also amongst about 90 men who were unable to re-board the ship before it sailed for Singapore the following day on 16th January 1942.

 On 30th January, 88 well-trained machine gunners from 2/4th departed Fremantle in a small convoy for Singapore.
 The plan was to sail to Java and from here the men were to be transhipped to Singapore.
 Before they arrived in Java, it had become evident Singapore would fall to Japan.
 The 2/4th men were then assigned to reinforce the Allied Forces on Java.